Exaii2/blender-creature-limb-drawer/README.md

 !--LIMBENDS IN LIMBMIDS

 - LIMBEND ORIENTATION

 Sometimes, when extruding endpoints, the resulting connected endpoint might be incorrectly aligned.
 I have yet to find a consistent solution for this.
 Be careful when subdividing edges, this can cause the ends to flip, too.
-Deleting endpoint vertices might cause Unity to wrongfully update endpoints.
+Deleting endpoint vertices might cause Blender to wrongfully update endpoints.

 Extruding the vertex endpoint once (or sometimes twice) can usually fix most LimEnd issues.

-The optimal way of creating LimbEnds by my experience:
 !--ENDPOINT DIRECTIONAL ISSUE

 - LIMB ROTATION

 The limb-orientation is based on the connected vertices.
 Moving the edge vertices will change the rotation to some degree.
+This is an trade off for accessability.

 - LIVE EDITING PERFORMANCE